Maxawa/CBL/technical_reflection.md

 ### Challenges faced
 We initially faced issues with the accuracy of SLAM maps.
 The resolution was simply not high enough to accurately compare new obstacles.
 Increasing the resolution of the SLAM map also added too much noise to comfortably deal with.
-Eventually, the solution was found to be to use the costmap, which is a version of the map used by the navigation package instead, as it offered much better visibility for obstacles.
+Eventually, the solution we came up with was to use the costmap, which is a version of the map used by the navigation package, instead.
+This offered much more reliable detection of obstacles.

 When initially comparing the maps, we were met with large performance issues.
 The CPU was simply not fast enough to iterate over all the pixels of a 512 x 512 texture every map update without noticeable performance stutter.
 The performance issue was resolved by switching to compute shaders, which offload the calcualations to the GPU, which is much faster for this application.
 This also allowed us to implement fairly extensive filtering at no noticeable performance cost.

-We found that the turtlebot's navigation simply did not work when placed in a small area, which was resolved by simply making the area bigger and by changing the `inflation_radius` parameter in ros.
+We found that the TurtleBot's navigation simply did not work when placed in a small area, which was resolved by simply making the testing environment bigger, and by changing the `inflation_radius` parameter in ROS.

 Our final challenge was converting from the coordinates of a pixel on the texture of the map to Unity coordinates, and from Unity coordinates to the coordinates used by the navigation package.
-The messages published to the map topic contained data about its location, which was used to convert from texture coordinates to Unity coordinates, and Unity turned out to have a built in function to convert from their coordinate system to that of ros2 navigation.
+The messages published to the map topic contained data about its location, which was used to convert from texture coordinates to Unity coordinates, and Unity turned out to have a built in function to convert from their coordinate system to that of ROS2 navigation.

 ### What could be improved/expanded
-With some more time, we could find more optimal parameters for the map resolution and the navigation inflation_radius.
-We could also change the code to support finding multiple obstacles and including the detection of removed obstacles (currently, the code only detects obstacles that have been newly added).
+With some more time, we could find more optimal parameters for the map resolution and the navigation `inflation_radius`, again through trial and error.
+We could also change the code to support finding multiple obstacles, and we could include the detection of removed obstacles (currently, the code only detects obstacles that have been newly added since scanning the baseline map).
-If a camera were to be implemented, that could also be used to aid in obstacle detection (through image recognition algorithms).
+If a camera were to be implemented, that could also be used to aid in obstacle detection (through an (AI) image recognition algorithm).